 5 Ways To Encourage Creativity In Children

-Have you noticed how a toddler figures out how to play with her toys, or how teenager come up with fabulous reasons why she should be allowed to go on a trip?
+Have you noticed how a toddler figures out how to play with her toys, or how a teenager comes up with fabulous reasons why she should be allowed to go on a trip?
 You are not alone if you wonder why your child does not apply this smartness when it comes to her studies.

 Creativity is a skill that is useful to everybody irrespective of profession or age.
 Children are born with the gift of creativity; they only need a little push to develop their capacities and reach their full creative potential.
 Creativity instils curiosity among kids and encourages them to raise questions.
 Children who have a more creative side are able to view and solve problems more openly and with innovation.